-B. Deeper Targeting Through PBRA Contracts - 3 Points
+B. Deeper Targeting Through PBRA Contracts - 4 Points

-Three (3) points to Applications with an award of government-funded Project-based Rental Assistance (PBRA).
+Three (3) points to Applications with an award of government-funded project based rental assistance (PBRA).
 Applicants shall be eligible for points in this category provided all of the following requirements are met:

-• PBRA is for at least 20% of total residential units (common spaces and employee units will not be included); and

-• PBRA contract has a minimum term of ten years remaining at the time of Application submission.
+- PBRA is for at least 30% of total residential units (common spaces and employee units will not be included); and - PBRA contract has a minimum term of ten (10) years remaining at the time of Application submission.

-• Preliminary commitment for rental assistance executed by authorized regulatory agency.
+Preliminary commitment for PBRA executed by authorized regulatory agency.